 Happy Trails Animal Rescue is a 501c3 Non Profit Animal Rescue Group located in the Central Florida area.
-After five years of rescuing and rehabilitating dogs in need from local area shelters, we started to realize that we have to get to the source of the issue rather than trying to clean up the mess.
-We opened a brand new Community Resource Center for pet owners in 2019 that services Orange, Osceola and Seminole counties that will provide free and low cost training assistance, educational programs, youth programs, free vaccine clinics, a pet food pantry, low cost spay and neuter, free grooming, and other assistance.
-Our mission is to educate and provide assistance to pet owners in an effort to create a better community for the animals in Central Florida and help reduce overpopulation and keep existing pets in their homes.
+Our organization was founded in 2013.
+After five years of rescuing and rehabilitating dogs in need from local area shelters, we started to realize that we have to get to the source of the issue rather than only trying to clean up the mess.
+We opened a brand new Community Resource Center for pet owners in 2019 that services Orange, Osceola and Seminole counties that provides free and low cost training assistance, educational programs, youth programs, a pet food pantry, help with emergency veterinary expenses, free grooming, and other assistance.
+Our mission is to provide the resources and support pet owners in our community need to create a better community for the animals in Central Florida and help reduce overpopulation and keep existing pets in their homes.
 As always, we will still be taking in and rehabilitating shelter dogs in need and appreciate all of the support we have received from Central Florida in our rescue endeavors.

 About The Founder/President: